RQISL/portfolio-project-5-robert-quinlan/README.md

 |---------|--------|-----------------|----------------|
 | Navigation Bar| <ol> <li>Dash button</li> <li>Click to Logo</li> <li>Click to basket</li> <li>In checkout page</li> </ol> | <ol> <li>User click to open the vertial on leftside to right</li> <li>User click to logo to get back to home page</li> <li>User click to basket and to checkout page as empty basket, which the user does not any order yet</li> <li>User click to 'Keep Shopping' button, which the user can contuine purchases</li></ol> |<ol> <li>Works as expected</li> <li>Works as expected</li> <li>Works as expected</li> <li>Works as expected</li> </ol> |

-* See images order of the number as above
+### Please refer to the numbers in the order shown above the table in the images.

 1.
     <details>